Email FacebookTwitterMenu burgerClose thin

 “One mistake to avoid is having a website that’s confusing to the visitor,” Webster says.
 “If there’s too much going on, they won’t know where to go next, which creates a negative user experience.”

-Webster says that when choosing a design for your site to consider what your audience is most likely to prefer.
-If you primarily serve older clients, for instance, they may prefer a layout that’s simple and easy to read.
-A younger client base, on the other hand, may be more attracted by a financial advisor website that includes the newest tech or stylistic elements.
+Webster says that financial advisor website design requires you to consider what your audience is most likely to prefer.
+If you primarily serve older clients, for instance, they may prefer a layout that’s simple and easy to navigate.
+A younger client base, on the other hand, may be more gravitate toward a financial advisor website that includes stylistic, interactive elements.

 Mobile accessibility also matters for expanding your reach and connecting with your target audience.